St Barnabas’ Church

 And the huge and ironically named "Ideal" boiler was de-commissioned and replaced with three small, independent and modern house boilers.
 Each is efficient.
 Their use ensures that we can zone the heat, tailoring our needs and simultaneously decreasing our energy footprint.
 Side rooms are heatable with small electric panels.

-Panorama of the new toilet block: fully insulated, with LED lights on a sensor, water meter, and modern materials.
+new toilet block: fully insulated, with LED lights on a sensor, water meter,

 All the building materials in our conversions have, of course, come from sustainable sources.